louiseGrandjonc/louisemeta.com/content/blog/explain-3.md

             break
 ```

-In the explain you can see on the `Materialize` line, `loops=10002`, which is the number of owls.
-Here because of the filter we only have `rows=2` jobs, but the complexity being O(n*m), you can imagine how slow it could get on big tables.
+The complexity being O(n*m), you can imagine how slow it could get on big tables.

 # Hash join